tus/tus.io/_posts/2015-09-19-project-status.md

 It uses our 1.0 [tus-js-client](https://github.com/tus/tus-js-client) and we've updated the demo page to feature all the browsers & platforms the client has been tested to work on.

-While 1.0 could potentially still be changed, we don't expect major changes so our official implementations are already 1.0 ready.

-All official projects have been updated to the 1.0 branch already for which a big thank you goes out to [Mark R. Masterson](https://github.com/MMasterson) and Marius.

 The demo page uploads files to a to a 1.0 [tusd](https://github.com/tus/tusd) server written in Go, that we